PMessinezis/laratweets/README.md

 Laratweets is a test app that uses Twitter OAuth authentication and subsequently displays authenticated user's twitter timeline.

-To install for dev git clone repository and then run :
+To install for dev and run

+`git clone git@github.com:PMessinezis/laratweets.git`

+If you have docker installed cd into app directory and run

+`./run.sh`

+which builds the docker image and runs it, listening at http://localhost:8888 .

+If you don't have docker installed, then execute following steps :

 `composer install`